-SaaS provides a complete software solution which you purchase on a pay-as-you-go basis from a cloud service provider.
-You rent the use of an app for your organisation and your users connect to it over the Internet, usually with a web browser.
-All of the underlying infrastructure, middleware, app software and app data are located in the service provider’s data center.
-The service provider manages the hardware and software and with the appropriate service agreement, will ensure the availability and the security of the app and your data as well.
+SaaS provides a complete software solution that you purchase on a pay-as-you-go basis from a cloud service provider.
+You rent the use of an app for your organisation, and your users connect to it over the Internet, usually with a web browser.
+All of the underlying infrastructure, middleware, app software and app data are located in the service provider’s data centre.
+The service provider manages the hardware and software, and with the appropriate service agreement, will ensure the availability and the security of the app, and your data.
 SaaS allows your organisation to get quickly up and running with an app at minimal upfront cost.

 Common SaaS scenarios

-If you have used a web-based email service such as Outlook, Hotmail or Yahoo!
-Mail, then you have already used a form of SaaS.
+If you’ve used a web-based email service such as Outlook, Hotmail or Yahoo!
+Email, then you’ve already used a form of SaaS.
 With these services, you log into your account over the Internet, often from a web browser.
-The email software is located on the service provider’s network and your messages are stored there as well.
+The email software is located on the service provider’s network, where your messages are also stored.
 You can access your email and stored messages from a web browser on any computer or Internet-connected device.

 Advantages of SaaS